gatsbyjs/gatsby/docs/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-2/index.md

 ---
-title: "How To Build A Blog with WordPress and Gatsby.js - Part 2"
+title: "How To Build A Blog with WordPress and Gatsby - Part 2"
 date: 2019-04-30
 author: Tim Smith
 excerpt: "In the last post, you covered setting up WordPress for use with Gatsby.
 Today you will cover how to pull the data from WordPress into Gatsby and build pages."